 Jennifer counsels and represents government contractors and subcontractors on a broad range of legal issues, including bid protests, contract claims and disputes, organizational conflicts of interest, and compliance issues.

-- Prosecutes and defends bid protests before the U.S. Government Accountability Office (GAO) and the U.S. Court of Federal Claims (COFC).
+- Prosecutes and defends bid protests before the U.S. Government Accountability Office (GAO), U.S. Court of Federal Claims (COFC), and the U.S. Court of Appeals for the Federal Circuit.
 Also has experience with state protests.

-- Represents government contractors in disputes with the federal government, including appeals of contracting officer final decisions to the Civilian Board of Contract Appeals (CBCA).
+- Represents government contractors in disputes with the federal government, including appeals of contracting officer final decisions to the Civilian Board of Contract Appeals (CBCA) and Armed Services Board of Contract Appeals (ASBCA).

 - Whistleblower Office Intern, U.S. Commodity Futures Trading Commission (2019)